 WHEN TO GO Daytrippers should check the website for tasting room hours, which change with the season.
 When planning an overnight getaway, do like Dave Matthews and book well in advance.

-WHILE YOU’RE THERE Consider “roughing it” in one of Cave B’s brand-new luxury yurts—complete with WiFi and iPod docking station.
+WHILE YOU’RE THERE Consider “roughing it” in one of Cave B’s luxury yurts—complete with WiFi and iPod docking stations.

 Taste the Terroir on Red Mountain

 Col Solare, Benton City

 More than 10,000 years ago the Missoula Floods swept through the rocky landscape of Red Mountain, leaving behind nutrient-rich top-soil deposits and forging gently rolling slopes that tend to be warmer and receive more sunlight than other parts of the Columbia Valley.
 Italy’s famed winemaker Piero Antinori was so impressed with the unique terroir, he joined forces with Ste Michelle Wine Estates to create Col Solare, Italian for “shining hill.”